How many times have you heard about “dialing in” your backspin when looking for a new driver or trying to maximize your drives?

 This will have a definite effect on your driver backspin numbers.

 Your ball position can change, the bottom of your swing arc can change, your swing speed can change.
 All of these factors- and many more- will affect how much backspin you put on the ball.
 Not just for your driver, but for ALL of your clubs.

 They don’t even have to be big changes to have an effect on your shot outcomes.
 Those differences I bullet-pointed?
 Some can be so minute you don’t even notice, but they will have an impact.

 Think about that a second.
-Backspin on your drives (well, all clubs, honestly) is a function of three things:
+Backspin on your drives (well, all clubs, honestly) is a function of four things: